Mundelein teen dies after being found unresponsive at Lollapalooza

 CHICAGO --A teenage boy from the northwest suburbs died Sunday night after he was found unresponsive at the Lollapalooza music festival in Grant Park.

-About 7:50 p.m., 16-year-old Evan Katz-Miller was taken by a private ambulance provider to Northwestern Memorial Hospital, where he was pronounced dead nearly an hour later, Chicago police and the Cook County Medical Examiner's Office said.
+About 7:50 p.m., 16-year-old Evan Kitz-Miller was taken by a private ambulance provider to Northwestern Memorial Hospital, where he was pronounced dead nearly an hour later, Chicago Police and the Cook County Medical Examiner's Office said.

 The medical examiner's office hasn't ruled on a cause of death.
-Katz-Miller was a resident of northwest suburban Mundelein.
+Kitz-Miller was a resident of northwest suburban Mundelein.

 Police were conducting a death investigation.